jfbloom22/Loomify/README.md

 # Loom Style Video Upload Utility

 I love Loom.
 I use it all the time to communicate with my team and stakeholders.
-However, the price point is a bit high and really the only feature I want is to speed up the video 1.4x.
-So, I created a similar tool that I don't have to pay for.
+However, the price point is a bit high and really the only feature I want is to speed up the video 1.4x and share a link to the video.
+With a little bit of coding, I created a similar tool that I don't have to pay for.

-Drag a video onto the droplet, it will be speed up the video 1.4x (Loom style), uploaded to an S3-compatible storage, and copy the URL to your clipboard for easy sharing.
+How it works: Drag a video onto the droplet (Loomify app icon), it will speed up the video 1.4x (Loom style), upload it to an S3-compatible storage, and copy the URL to your clipboard for easy sharing.

 ## Who is this for?

-It is for people who are comfortable with a very small amount of coding and want to upload videos to an S3-compatible storage that are speed up 1.4x.
+It is for people who are comfortable with a very small amount of coding and want to share Loom style videos for free.

 ## Features